 They have small bodies, and the organs within the fish are in very close proximity to each other.
 And the swim bladder of the fish is also compressed against the other organ of the fish.
 This makes the swim bladder more susceptible to external injury.

 When there is any injury to the Polar parrot cichlid in the abdomen, it might likely injure its swim bladder.
 Your fish will have a hard time swimming if it has swim bladder disease.

 These diseases rarely occur in your fish and only occur when your fish has a big accident.
-But when your fish has swim bladder disease it is almost impossible to treat them.
+But when your fish has swim bladder disease, it is almost impossible to treat them.
 You can increase the amount of aeration in your aquarium and decrease the level of water to ease your fish.

 Treatment and Prevention

 These are the most frequently occurring disease in the Polar parrot cichlids.
 Since these diseases have been so common the medicines for these diseases are being manufactured day in and day out.
-These diseases are not 100% preventable, but you can prevent them to some extent by cleaning your aquarium and maintain the water parameters to optimum levels.
+These diseases are not 100% preventable, but you can prevent them to some extent by cleaning your aquarium and maintaining the water parameters to optimum levels.

 Breeding Polar Parrot Cichlid

 The Polar Parrot Cichlid has the same breeding ritual and process as the convict cichlids.
 And considering this fact, the polar parrot cichlids are one of the easiest fish to breed in an aquarium.
-Once the fish feels safe in their aquarium they can breed once every three months.
+Once the fish feels safe in their aquarium, they can breed once every three months.
 Since the breeding process may take up to 2 days, you should prepare the parents by feeding them high-quality food.
 There are also different types of hormone-inducing fish food that you can use to make your fish breed faster.

 Setting up a Breeding Tank